Expert Reviews – Kibale NP

 3/5

 Gorillas aside, Kibale is the epicentre of primate trekking in Uganda.
-The park is home to 13 different primate species with habituated chimpanzees, L’Hoest’s monkey and the threatened Uganda mangabey and Ugandan red colobus being the big four.
+The park is home to 13 different primate species with habituated chimpanzees, l’Hoest’s monkey and the threatened Uganda mangabey and Ugandan red colobus being the big four.
 However, most tourists come here because a visit to Kibale almost guarantees them a chance to see very relaxed chimps going about their daily business.
-Because this is one of the most popular spots for chimp treks in East Africa, the result is they’ve become extremely habituated over time and I like this from a quality of sightings and purely photographic point of view.
-Primate densities are high and chimps are abundant, so few leave this park without having enjoyed a good sighting of these often-elusive primates that are in fact our closest relatives.
+Because this is one of the most popular spots for chimp treks in East Africa, the chimps have become extremely habituated over time and I like this from a quality of sightings and purely photographic point of view.
+Primate densities are high and chimps are abundant, so few leave this park without having enjoyed a good sighting of these often-elusive primates that are, in fact, our closest relatives.
 Birders will also enjoy spending some time here and the variety of forest types will ensure they probably add a few lifers to their bird lists.

 Average Expert Rating